Richard Whitehead (athlete): Biography

-He set world records for athletes with a double amputation, in both the full and half marathon.
-At the 2010 Chicago Marathon, he broke his previous world record for athletes with lower-limb amputations, with a time of 2:42:52.
-Whitehead's marathon record was beaten by 28 seconds by Marko Cheseto at the 2019 Boston Marathon.
+At the 2010 Chicago Marathon, Whitehead broke his previous world record for athletes with lower-limb amputations, with a time of 2:42:52.
+That time was bested by 28 seconds by Marko Cheseto at the 2019 Boston Marathon.

 Whitehead was unable to compete in the marathon at London 2012 as there was no category for leg amputees, and was refused permission by the IPC to compete against upper-body amputees and so had to turn to sprinting to compete at the 2012 Paralympics, where he won the gold medal in the 200m T42 Athletics event with a world record time of 24.38 seconds.